 Finally, the school might also mention how a commitment to faculty diversity is pertinent to its role in supporting the campus strategic plan, which calls for cross-unit collaborations that foster greater interdisciplinarity and engagement with Grand Challenges.

-Sample language and ideas from the current campus strategic plan might be paraphrased or alluded to in the values statement of the school.
+Sample language and ideas from the bicentennial strategic plan might be paraphrased or alluded to in the values statement of the school.

 The campus mission statement also articulates the value placed on diversity.